Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Introduction

-However, phase coupling could be shown in more complicated patterns involving more than three frequencies (e.g. $f_1$, $f_2$, $f_3$, $f_4$, $f_1+f_2+f_3-f_4$) as well as their non-integer multiples (e.g. $f_1$, $f_2$, $2f_1/3+f_2/3$), which cannot be detected or quantified by using those conventional phase coupling metrics.
+However, phase coupling could be shown in more complicated patterns involving more than three frequencies (e.g. $f_1$, $f_2$, $f_3$, $f_4$, $f_1+f_2+f_3-f_4$) as well as their non-integer multiples (e.g. $f_1$, $f_2$, $2f_1/3+f_2/3$), which cannot be detected or quantified by using the conventional phase coupling metrics, such as $n:m$ PLV~\cite{ermentrout1981n} and bPLV~\cite{bplv}.
 A novel measure called multi-spectral phase coherence (MSPC) has been recently developed by Yang and colleagues to provide a generalized approach for quantifying integer multi-frequency phase coupling \cite{mspc}.
 This method has been applied to the human nervous system to advance our understanding of nonlinear neuronal processes and their functions in movement control \cite{yang2016nonlinear,yang2018unveiling} and sensory perception \cite{gordon2019expectation}.
 The MSPC is a straightforward extension of bPLV based on high-order spectra \cite{nikias1993signal}; however, it does not cover either the non-integer multi-frequency phase coupling (e.g. $f_1$, $f_2$, $2f_1/3+f_2/3$) or non-integer resonant coupling (e.g. 2:3 coupling \cite{langdon2011multi} revealed by $n:m$ PLV) problems.

 Thus, this paper aims to introduce a more generalized approach, namely multi-phase locking value (M-PLV), that integrates the concepts of MSPC and $n:m$ PLV to allow the detection and quantification of various types of phase coupling, including integer and non-integer, multi-frequency and resonant phase coupling.
 The proposed M-PLV provides us with a tool to explore the unreported non-integer multi-frequency phase coupling that has never been captured by existing phase coupling methods.
 Furthermore, different from commonly used instantaneous phase coupling metrics, the proposed method also allows the detection of delayed phase coupling and the associated time lag between coupled oscillators.
 We tested M-PLV on two scenarios where synthetic coupled signals are generated using white Gaussian signals, and a system comprised of multiple coupled R\"ossler oscillators.
+The real application of M-PLV was demonstrated in a EEG-EMG data dataset recorded from human subjects during a motor task \cite{tian2021assessing}.